rabbitmq/rabbitmq-website/site/classic-queues.md

 Classic queues support [dead letter exchanges](./dlx.html) with the exception of [at-least-once dead-lettering](./quorum-queues.html#dead-lettering).

-Messages stored in classic queues are always persisted to disk except when:

- * the queue is declared as transient or messages are transient
- * messages are smaller than the embed limit (defaults to 4096 bytes)
- * for **RabbitMQ 3.12** and above: the queue is short (queues may keep up to 2048 messages in memory at most, depending on the consume rate)

 Classic queues do not support [poison message handling](https://en.wikipedia.org/wiki/Poison_message), unlike [quorum queues](./quorum-queues.html).
 Classic queues also do not support at-least-once dead-lettering, suported by quorum queues.